Skip to main content

 Copyright

-Permission to publish material from the Alonzo George Barber : papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Alonzo George Barber papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-Alonzo George Barber was born the son of George and Rebecca Louisa Ramon Barber on February 26,1857 at Ft.
+Alonzo George Barber was born the son of George and Rebecca Louisa Ramon Barber on February 26,1857, at Ft.
 Supply, Wyoming.
-His father had emigrated from England in 1850, having joined the Mormon church several years previously.
+His father had emigrated from England in 1850, having joined the Church of Jesus Christ of Latter-day Saints several years previously.
 His mother Rebecca was George's second wife.
 Born in Addison County, Vermont, her family moved soon after to New York, then to Nauvoo, Illinois in 1836.
 After the expulsion from Nauvoo the family moved to Salt Lake City where she married George Barber.
 They moved to Ft.
 Supply in 1855.

-In 1869 George moved his two wives (Adaline Hatch and Rebecca Louisa Ramond) and young son Alonzo George to a log house in Smithfield Utah, and in another 3 years to a large house at 170 North Main.
+In 1869, George moved his two wives (Adaline Hatch and Rebecca Louisa Ramond) and young son Alonzo George to a log house in Smithfield Utah, and in another three years to a large house at 170 North Main.

 A.G. became a leader in the community, church, business, education, and banking.
-He moved to Logan and became a director in the Cache Valley Bank, later in charge of the Lewiston State Bank.
-He also served as President and manager of the Union Knitting Mills in Logan.
+He moved to Logan and became a director in the Cache Valley Bank and was later in charge of the Lewiston State Bank.
+He also served as president and manager of the Union Knitting Mills in Logan.

 Extent